 The HIED Admission Committee, comprised of faculty and current students, reviews completed applications to determine whether to invite the applicant for a personal interview.
-The purpose of the interview is for the faculty and applicant to determine whether a good “fit” (academically and professionally) between the program’s emphasis and the candidate’s personal and professional goals.
+The purpose of the interview is for the faculty and applicant to determine whether there is a good “fit” (academically and professionally) between the program’s emphasis and the candidate’s personal and professional goals.
 If invited to campus, candidates also interview for graduate assistantships.
 The HESA chair makes a final recommendation on admission to the Graduate College.

-Since the Ph.D. requires 63 hours of study at BGSU beyond any master's degree credits previously earned at another institution, those credits can not be applied toward the Ph.D.
+Since the Ph.D. requires 64 hours of study at BGSU beyond any master's degree credits previously earned at another institution, those credits can not be applied toward the Ph.D.
 However, students who have already earned credit for courses required in the Ph.D. program may, in consultation with their advisor and with the permission of the HESA Chair, substitute those courses for required Ph.D. courses.
-Where students substitute courses they must still earn a total of 63 hours of post-master's credit at BGSU in courses approved by the Chair.
+Where students substitute courses they must still earn a total of 64 hours of post-master's credit at BGSU in courses approved by the Chair.